rich98/redhat_ubuntu_audit/README.md

 Need a feature?
 Why not ask for it!
 What other versions of linux test?
 Hazppy to just point me at the ISO Feel free to conbtribute.

+Auditscript 3.6.0 coming soon
+ - last logged on history
+ - Scheck running as sudo
+ - and more....

 Would you like to see process info?
 Everything is shared under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007